 - Absorbent compress, 2 sterile 4″ x 8″ or more

 - Cold pack

 - Foil blanket

-- A break lifeguard or other team member should bring out an ANSI Z308.1-1998 Type III first aid kit as soon as possible.
+A break lifeguard or other team member brings out the ANSI Z308.1-1998 Type III first aid kit as soon as possible.

 The Type III First Aid can be used for employees and guests.
-It should contain all mandatory items listed above as well as additional items as follows:
+It must contain all mandatory items listed above and should also have the following items:

 - Resuscitation masks for adults, children, and infants

 - Adhesive bandages; assorted, sterile, and waterproof; including 1″ x 3″s, knuckle, fingertip, large patch, dots, butterfly, etc.